Carla Zampatti: Honours

-In January 2005, Zampatti was honoured by Australia Post and named on an commemorative Australian postage stamp, along with other Australian fashion designers, Prue Acton, Jenny Bannister, Collette Dinnigan, Akira Isogawa, and Joe Saba.
+In January 2005, Zampatti was honoured by Australia Post and named on a commemorative Australian postage stamp, along with other Australian fashion designers, Prue Acton, Jenny Bannister, Collette Dinnigan, Akira Isogawa, and Joe Saba.
 The award is announced annually in the lead-up to Australia Day, and its recipients are individually featured on a postage stamp.
 Zampatti later designed the new Australia Post corporate wear, launched in October 2007.

 In 2004, the Government of Italy appointed her a Commander of the Order of Merit of the Italian Republic.

 The Australian Fashion Laureate Award was given to Zampatti in August 2008.
-The award is polled by members of the industry, an initiative of the New South Wales Government and IMG Fashion.
+The award is polled by members of the industry, an initiative of the Government of New South Wales and IMG Fashion.
 It recognises outstanding achievement and is the highest honour in the Australian fashion industry.

 In 1999, Zampatti was admitted as a Doctor of Letters honoris causa by the University of Western Sydney.
 In December 2018, the University of Wollongong also awarded her an honorary doctorate.